Sperling Prostate Center

 “I believe we should be carefully expanding the pool for active surveillance, not narrowing it,” said Stacy Loeb, MD, a professor of urology at New York University and the Manhattan Veterans Affairs Medical Center.[ii]

 Although Dr. Loeb’s institution is not a member of NCCN, Dr. Cooperberg’s is the Urology Chair at UCSF’s Helen Diller Family Comprehensive Cancer Center, which is a member of NCCN.
 Furthermore, Dr. Cooperberg is also a faculty member of the prestigious educational group Grand Rounds in Urology.
-(As an interesting side note, one of our radiology colleagues, Dr. Jelle Barentsz (Radboud University, The Netherlands) is a member of Ground Rounds in Urology.
+(As an interesting side note, one of our radiology colleagues, Dr. Jelle Barentsz (Radboud University, The Netherlands) is a member of Grand Rounds in Urology.
 His faculty profile states that he is an “internationally recognized researcher known for developing, validating, and implementing new MRI techniques in oncology.”)

 Well, there you have it – some of the world’s leading prostate cancer experts disagree.
 It only took a one-word change to spark debate on the power of a simple language change to influence how doctors will discuss AS with their patients, and how patients will perceive it.